jonnonz1/nz-statute-book/acts/public/2013/medicines-amendment-act-2013.md

       (iv) any animal food in which a medicine (within the meaning of paragraph (a) or (b)) is incorporated; or (v) any animal remedy; or
       (vi) any substance or article of a kind or belonging to a class that is declared by regulations not to be a medicine for the purposes of this Act.
-(2) Paragraph (d) of the definition of new medicine in section 3(3) is amended by omitting 24(5) and substituting 24AA(2).
+(2)
-(3) Section 3(3) is amended by repealing the definition of prescription medicine and substituting the following definition:.
+(3) Section 3(3) is amended by repealing the definition of prescription medicine and substituting the following definition:
   - **prescription medicine** means a medicine that is declared by regulations or by a notice given under section 106 to be one that, except as may be permitted by regulations, may be—
     (a) sold by retail only under a prescription given by an authorised prescriber, veterinarian, or delegated prescriber; and
     (b) supplied in circumstances corresponding to retail sale only—